BLSQ/iaso/README.md

 To login to the app or the django admin, a superuser needs to be created with:

-`docker-compose run web manage createsuperuser`
+`docker-compose run hat manage createsuperuser`

-Then additional users with custom groups and permissions can be added through the django admin at `http://<docker-host>:8080`
+Then additional users with custom groups and permissions can be added through the django admin at `http://<docker-host>:8080`.

 ### Import mobile backups

 For the app to be able to decrypt mobile backups, it needs a privatekey.
 The key must be exported as env var `$HAT_MOBILE_KEY` and will be picked up by docker-compose.
 It can be found in Lastpass under `Backup private key`.
+The key is also needed to run the tests.

 ## Run commands on the server

 Each docker container uses the same script as entrypoint.
 The `entrypoint.sh` script offers a range of commands to start services or run commands.
 The full list of commands can be seen in the script.
 The pattern to run a command is always `docker-compose run <container-name> <entrypoint-command> <...args>` The following are some examples:

-- Run tests: `docker-compose run web test`
+- Run tests: `docker-compose run hat test`
-- Run django manage.py: `docker-compose run web manage help`
+- Run django manage.py: `docker-compose run hat manage help`
-- Create a shell inside the container: `docker-compose run web bash`
+- Create a shell inside the container: `docker-compose run hat bash`
-- Run a shell command `docker-compose run web eval curl http://couchdb:5984`
+- Run a shell command `docker-compose run hat eval curl http://couchdb:5984`
-- Create a python shell: `docker-compose run web manage shell`
+- Create a python shell: `docker-compose run hat manage shell`

 ## Containers and services

-The current list of containers:
+The list of the main containers:

-- **web**: Django
+- **hat**: Django
 - **db**: PostgreSQL database
 - **couchdb**: CouchDB database for sync and raw data
 - **rq**: [RQ python](http://python-rq.org/) task runner to perform jobs
 - **redis**: Redis for task queueing and task result storage

-- **jupyter**(dev only): serve iPython notebooks
+All of the container definitions for development can be found in the `docker-compose.yml`.

 Postgresql uses Django models for table configuration and migrations.
-CouchDB is setup by [couchdb-bootstrap](https://github.com/eHealthAfrica/couchdb-bootstrap) which gets executed by a custom Django management command `manage setupcouchdb`.
+CouchDB can be setup by a custom Django management command `manage setupcouchdb`.

 ## Tests and linting

-Tests can be executed with `docker-compose run web test`.
+Tests can be executed with `docker-compose run hat test`.
 This also runs [flake8](http://flake8.pycqa.org/en/latest/) to check the code.
+The tests need the `HAT_MOBILE_KEY` to be set.

 ### Fixtures